-A. Yes, you can make multiple plan selections during open enrollment, as long as you complete the final plan change by the end of open enrollment.
-For 2018 coverage, open enrollment ends December 15, 2017 in all but nine states.
+A. You can always make multiple health insurance plan selections during open enrollment, as long as you complete the final plan change by the end of open enrollment.
+For 2022 coverage, open enrollment started November 1 and will continue through January 15 in most states.

-If your current premiums are automatically drafted from your bank account, you can request a change to paper billing; in most cases, this can be done directly through the carrier.
+If your premiums are automatically drafted from your bank account and you’re switching to a different plan, you can request a change to paper billing; in most cases, this can be done directly through the carrier.
 Then, if there’s a delay in processing your cancellation request, you won’t be inadvertently paying for two plans at the same time.

 Make sure you pay any premiums due on the current plan to cover you until the new plan takes effect, so you don’t end up with gaps in coverage.

-After the end of open enrollment, you won’t be able to make a plan change (including off-exchange, unless you live in Nevada) for the rest of the year unless you have a qualifying event.
+After the end of open enrollment in your state, you won’t be able to make a plan change for the rest of the year unless you have a qualifying event.